kadirermantr/kadirermantr.github.io/content/about.md

 Hey everyone 👋

 I'm Kadir.
-I was born and bred in Türkiye.
+I was born and raised in Türkiye.
 I love coding and drinking coffee.

 ## Favorites